alfonso46674/SocketProgamming/tp_1_socket/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+## PART 1.3 Java client and server

+In the Client and Server folders, there is a simple implementation with sockets.
+The server will listen in the local port 5555 for an input from the client.
+The client will send two numbers that the server will add up and show in the console.

+## PART 1.4 Server/Client File Transfer